 Policing Gender Roles

 The principal factor in police decision-making according to those interviewed is the severity of the offence, if there has been an infliction of injury then the police officers stated they would arrest.
 This is very subjective due to the reliance on the police officers’ own judgement on what is classed as serious.
-Other influential factors discussed were whether there was a complainer, the family circumstances, and available police resources.
+Other influential factors discussed were whether there was a complainer, the family circumstances, and available police resources[].
 Co-operation with the police was referred to as an important factor in decision-making, and although the police officers’ advised arrest is their last resort, they will detain someone if they do not co-operate.
 Police officers stated that if individuals (using violence) take a telling and leave peacefully then there is no need to take the matter any further (on the basis that the seriousness of offence does not warrant arrest).
 The police officers also have to consider whether there will be repercussions after they leave, if they suspect the individuals will continue acting violently then they will detain them.
 According to the officers men are more inclined to listen to police officers and refrain from further violence, whereas women are perceived as less co-operative and, as a result, get detained by the police.
 This could therefore have an impact on the arrests of young women, as they may be more at risk of being detained as a result of their defiance for something that was originally considered minor.
 To assess the importance of co-operation, the following section examines female violence directed at police officers before moving on to explore police responses to women demonstrating violence towards others.

 The police officers were asked for their experiences of young women using violence and over half had encountered young women directing their violence at police officers.
 Examples included resisting arrest whereby the police had been trying to arrest women for other offences, mainly breach of the peace and shoplifting, and the women became violent.
 For instance POM19 was arresting a young woman for breach of the peace and she responded by spitting at him and was arrested for assault.
 POM28 made it clear that any intentional assault when resisting arrest would result in an additional charge.
 The police officers described instances of young women hitting, kicking, spitting and scratching to get away from being arrested.
 On these occasions most of the young women described had consumed large quantities of alcohol and were lashing out at the police officers.